Vote No on NO.

 DR. NO takes a long time to get going.
 And by ‘get going’ I mean Ursula Andress in her granny-panty bikini.

-Back when chicks were called dames and phones were giant blocks of plastic that couldn’t play Angry Birds, the world’s greatest super spy was birthed, from the novel by Ian Fleming, titled Dr. No – James Bond 007.
+Back when chicks were called dames and phones were giant blocks of plastic that couldn’t play Angry Birds, the world’s greatest super spy was birthed – James Bond 007.

-DR. NO is filled with James Bond tropes that had not yet become tropes: such as unselfconsciously giving the villain numerous opportunities to kill the hero, and the villain preferring to explain his whole plan to the hero first before putting the hero in a supposed lethal situation/trap where the chances of the hero escaping are nearly 100% due to the utter thoughtlessness of the lethal situation/trap.
+DR. NO is filled with James Bond tropes that had not yet become tropes: such as the villain given numerous opportunities to kill the hero, and preferring to explain his whole plan to the hero first before putting the hero in a supposed lethal trap where the chances of the hero escaping are nearly 100% due to the utter thoughtlessness of the lethal trap.

-The villain is Dr. No (Joseph Wiseman, with his eyes pulled back to look half-Chinese.
-So it’s only half-racist.)
-And he wants nothing less than to Take Over The World Bwohahahahaha!
-What any villain wants to actually do once they take over the world has always escaped me.
+Joseph Wiseman is the megalomaniac villain Dr. No, with his eyes pulled back to look half-Chinese (so it’s only half-racist).
+He demonstrates how strong he is by crushing steel with his bionic metal hands – but he doesn’t crush Bond’s windpipe with those hands because – that wouldn’t be cricket.
+Dr. No wants what any self-respecting villain wants: to Take Over The World Bwohaha.
+What any villain would actually do once you take over the world has always escaped me.
 Are you going to sit in your office and study the budget deficits of all the countries and try to balance them?
 Are you going to stop selling arms to both sides in the Middle Eastern conflict (cough-America!) because technically, it’s all one country now under your leadership?
-I mean, what is your first day on the job of ruling the world – designing a new flag for your whole world nation, or just making sure that the idiot who goes out and buys donuts for everyone in the office doesn’t forget your favorite sugary twists?…
+I mean, what is your first day gonna look like in ruling the world – designing a new flag for your whole world nation, or just making sure that the idiot who buys donuts for everyone in the office doesn’t forget your favorite sugary twists?…

-Bond’s spy agency personnel from MI6 are established: Bernard Lee as “M” the boss, and Lois Maxwell as secretary Miss Moneypenny (eternally flirting with Bond, who gently rebukes her advances, probably because she looks old enough to be his aunt).
+Bond’s spy agency personnel from “MI6” (Military Intelligence 6) are established: Bernard Lee as ‘M’ the boss, and Lois Maxwell as secretary Miss Moneypenny (eternally flirting with Bond, who gently rebukes her advances, probably because she looks old enough to be his aunt).

-On Dr. No’s island, after at least ten opportunities to kill Bond, who, by No’s own admission, is the bane of his operation, No decides to ask Bond to join his team.
+On Dr. No’s island, after at least ten opportunities to kill Bond, who, by No’s own admission, is the bane of his operation, No asks Bond to join his team.
 Bond says British things that mean Fuck You.
-So No explains his whole plan to Bond before putting Bond in a supposed lethal situation/trap where the chances of Bond escaping are nearly 100% due to the utter thoughtlessness of the lethal situation/trap.
+So No explains his whole plan to Bond before putting Bond in a supposed lethal trap where the chances of Bond escaping are nearly 100% due to the utter thoughtlessness of the lethal trap.

-Here’s another example of mad: Climax finds Bond in disguise in a radiation suit, infiltrating Dr. No’s control room, where everyone is wearing a radiation suit.
+Another example of mad: climax finds Bond in disguise in a radiation suit, infiltrating Dr. No’s control room, where everyone is wearing a radiation suit.
 Why?
 Because No has built his control room right next to the radioactive isotopes.
 Guess he didn’t have enough criminal funds to build his control room in a lead-lined room, you frickin’ idiot!
 (Any wonder it was so easy to spoof this scene in AUSTIN POWERS?)

 Punching ensues, even though punching through a radiation suit is presumably not nearly as effective as fist on skin.
 Yet No’s henchmen all go down at Bond’s Marquess of Queensberry fisticuffs like Apollo Creed being bitched by Ivan Drago.
 No goes into the isotope drink – and this man with bionic hands that can crush steel can’t hold onto a railing to stop himself from sinking under the radioactive waters.